 I built this website using Jekyll, an amazing static site generator and blogging tool.
-I would highly recommend it for technically inclined writers.
-It takes a ton of work to set up and learn to use, but once ready it’s amazing.
+I would recommend it for technically inclined writers.
+Once you’ve navigated the setup and learning curve, you can produce content quickly in any Markdown editor.

-I designed my website to use static pages and minimal assets because that’s how websites in the 21st century should work.
+I designed my website to use static pages and minimal assets because this website is text, images and video and doesn’t need much more.
+I wish more news sites approached site design like this (besides Vox Media).
 Keeping pages light is vital in a world where most readers are on underpowered smartphones.
 More on static websites and why they’re important.

 Side note: The site is a bit plain at the moment because I am rebuilding the CSS from scratch.
 Jekyll’s prebuilt CSS was too heavy.
 You’ll have to excuse the aesthetics.
 While I am a good writer, I am not the greatest artist.
 I’m also trying to keep the pages loading quickly.
 No point using a static site generator if you have 10

 Related posts are created through a homemade algorithm that does a deep dive on every tag.
 It slows down site build time prodigiously, but hey, it’s a static site generator so the build speed doesn’t affect the end user.
 Also GitHub gets to bear that cost so ¯_(ツ)_/¯.

 If your browser extensions mention a tracker, that’s Google Analytics.
 Don’t worry about it, it’s just to see how many people are interested in reading my work.